 In French Bulldogs, they should have health clearances from the Auburn University for thrombopathia: Orthopedic Foundation for Animals (OFA) for hypothyroidism, elbow dysplasia, von Willebrand’s disease, and hip dysplasia: and from the Canine Eye Registry Foundation (CERF) for an eye checkup.
 Health clearances can be confirmed by visiting the OFA website, offa.org.

 Frenchies usually don’t need lots of exercises.
 They have somewhat low energy levels, but there are exceptions to every rule.
-To maintain a healthy weight, however, French Bulldogs need daily short walks or playtimes in the play yard.
+To maintain a healthy weight, however, French Bulldogs or simply Frenchies as they are called, need daily short walks or playtimes in the play yard.

 Many Frenchies like to play and will spend most their day in various activities.
 But they don’t have high energy to require long periods of exercises or a large yard.
 The dog is susceptible to health exhaustions and therefore shouldn’t be left for long in hot temperatures.

 Limit active play and walks to cool mornings and evenings.
-When training a Frenchie, remember that they although they’re smart and easy to please, they’re also free thinkers.
+When training a Frenchie, remember that they although they’re smart and easy to please, they’re also freethinkers, especially the lavish French bulldogs.
 This implies that they can be stubborn sometimes.

 You can apply different training techniques with this breed so you shouldn’t give up if a certain technique fails to work; just try another different method.
 To stimulate your Frenchie’s interest, make the training look like a game with lots of rewards and fun.
 It’s imperative to crate train your Frenchie puppy even if you’re planning to give him the freedom of your house when reaches adulthood.